Make Your Mark by Majoring in a Trade

 Master plumber John J. MacGregor was a union-trained plumber with a dream to start a family owned and operated plumbing company, based on honesty and customer satisfaction.
 When the time was just right, he and one apprentice started MacGregor Plumbing Company in rural Michigan in 1962, after relocating from his hometown of Detroit.
 John was a mentor and supporter of children with disabilities.
 He took great efforts to train young people of all backgrounds in the trades.

-The Merchant Maritime Exchange Scholarship Fund was developed to further the fields of maritime affairs and International trades, by supporting students who are on an educational path towards excellence in related disciplines.
+The Merchant Maritime Exchange Scholarship Fund was developed to further the fields of maritime affairs and International trades, by supporting vocational school students who are on an educational path towards excellence in related disciplines.
 The applicant must be enrolled in a four or two year post-secondary program with a focus on Maritime Affairs and/ or International Trade.
 They must have completed enough credit hours to be technically in their third year of study if in a four year institution.

 Through innovative and effective programs that further education, training and research in the residential construction industry, the National Housing Endowment is a non-profit organization that impact the construction industry more than any other in a positive way.
 By reaching out to industry leaders and giants, the endowment has received over $20 million in donations, which they use to make the construction industry safer, more knowledgeable and more accessible for women and other often overlooks members of the field.